 Under NRS 484B.657, the crime of vehicular manslaughter in Nevada occurs when a motorist “proximately causes the death of another person through an act or omission that constitutes simple negligence.”
 This offense is generally treated as a misdemeanor, unless the driver is under the influence of alcohol or drugs, or driving recklessly.

 “Simple negligence” is failing to act as a reasonable driver.
 It does not require maliciousness or intention to harm.
 Just a momentary lapse in judgment that ends in tragedy.

 Consequently, NRS 484B.657 carries relatively lax punishments.
 Sometimes judges order just a fine and no jail.

-In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about vehicular manslaughter:
+In this article, our Las Vegas criminal defense lawyers answer frequently-asked-questions about vehicular manslaughter laws:

 - 1. What are examples of vehicular manslaughter?

 - 3. What are the defenses?